Money Mules

 Discover how to spot and avoid becoming a money mule and protect yourself from financial scams.

 Money Mules are people who are recruited by fraudsters to help transfer stolen or fraudulently obtained money from bank accounts.
-Money Mules can also be known as ‘money transfer agents’.
 Fraudsters recruit Money Mules in many ways:

-Once recruited, a Money Mule receives stolen funds into their account, this is followed by a request to transfer/forward the funds, minus their commission, usually overseas using a money/wire transfer service.
+Once recruited, a Money Mule receives stolen funds into their account, this is followed by a request to transfer it into another account, often in return for money, a commission or an expensive gift.
 The money the mule is transferring is stolen, and what they are doing is called money laundering.
 Those who become involved in money muling are involved in criminal activity and can be prosecuted.

 Key Advice